netzkolchose/django-computedfields/docs/examples.rst

     in conjunction with bulk actions later on.

     *On a sidenote*: :mod:`django-computedfields` had basically the same issue - it had to support the single instance pattern to integrate tightly.
-Solution was to extend the critical methods like `update_dependent` to support an instance or a queryset as first argument.
+Solution was to extend critical methods like `update_dependent` to support an instance or a queryset as first argument.

 But since "all theory is grey", there is a test case in `test_notcomputed_context.py` illustrating the different